jennpanzo/prod-dash/index.md

 * `rosters.assignee` connects with `team.member_name`
 * `partners.name` links to `tasks.data_source` and `rosters.data_source`

-These relational links enable comprehensive queries across the operational structure.
+These relationships enable efficient SQL queries across the operational workflow while maintaining referential integrity.

 ## **Data Lookup and SQL Querying**

-Once the database was established, we replaced spreadsheet filtering with precise SQL queries.
-Here are examples of queries we used to access key insights:
+Once the data warehouse was established, SQL queries in BigQuery replaced manual spreadsheet filtering.
+These queries were used to generate operational insights and provide datasets for dashboard visualizations.

 1. Task Volume by Month
 ```sql